tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 Hmm, that doesn't compile because `A` is uppercase.
 I guess I *could* make it lowercase but the uppercase version is all cool and pointy.
 Maybe I'll make it a type function instead.
-I'm going to use some hot dependently type technology to lift `A` to the type level.
+Haskell's hot dependent type technology can lift `A` to the type level almost automatically.
 Luckily I included `TypeInType` in the language soup we had for starters.

 ```haskell
 type family A (a :: Arr k1 k2) (b :: k1) :: k2